unknowntrojan/binja_coolsigmaker/README.md

 Checkout the branch of the repository matching the channel of binja you are building for.

+If necessary, adjust the `binaryninja` dependency line in `Cargo.toml` to refer to your specific desired version, e.g. replace `branch = "master"` with ` tag = "v5.0.7486-stable"`

 You are now one `cargo b` away from greatness.